ecadlabs/taquito/README.md

 ## Work In Progress / Alpha

-Tezos Typescript Library Suite is a set up npm packages that aim to make building on top of Tezos easier and enjoyable.
+Tezos Typescript Library Suite is a set of npm packages that aim to make building on top of Tezos easier and enjoyable.

 ### Goals

-The goals of this library are;
+The goals of this library are:

 * Easy to use and maintain, written in idiomatic Typescript style
 * Well maintained and tested against all Tezos protocol upgrades
-* Portable, does not rely be default on any stack outside of the canonical Tezos RPC node
+* Portable, does not rely on any "stack" by default, except for the canonical Tezos RPC node
 * Nightly and Continuous integration tests against official Tezos RPC nodes
 * dApp development uses cases a first class concern, empowering new developers to get results quickly
 * No dependencies on the Tezos RPC node for generating operations (Ex: not dependant on “forge” RPC method).
 * Well documented API (Typedoc)
 * [Demo Gallery](https://ecadlabs.github.io/tezos-ts/react-storybook/) for all web components
 * Regular versioned releases, published to npmjs.org, with a published version strategy
-* Participate in the CII Best Practices program and all requirements entailed there in:  https://bestpractices.coreinfrastructure.org/en
+* Participation in the CII Best Practices program and all requirements entailed there in:  https://bestpractices.coreinfrastructure.org/en
 * Portable - This library has minimum dependencies, making it usable in any js project on the front or back end.
 * Compact - avoid bloat and keep compiled asset size low
 * Portable, allowing wallet, dApp, or backend developers to easily start using the library.